Your Ultimate Guide to Writing a Band 6 HSC Biology Depth Study Report

 In other words, your depth study is both flexible and compulsory.
 And because it contributes directly to your internal assessment, doing it well is crucial for your overall HSC Biology performance.

-How to Write a Band 6 Depth Study Research Report
+How To Write A Band 6 Depth Study Research Report

 The most common format for a depth study is a scientific research report.
 Here’s a step-by-step breakdown of what each section should include and how to impress your marker.